 For the past 60 years, Osram-Sylvania, has been a major innovator and supplier of powder technology, high temperature metallurgy and inorganic chemistry used in the manufacture of lighting products, automotive and electronic parts and defense systems.
 Their largest factory, the Towanda, Pennsylvania plant, sits on 65 acres deep in the region of the Keystone State known as the Endless Mountains, along the shores of the Susquehanna River.
 The Towanda plant processes tungsten minerals and molybdenum (stranded wire) materials, which are critical components in everything from the filament wires found in the light bulbs we need to light our homes and electron emitters for defense system electronic devices to amour piercing bullets, rocket-engine nozzles and other high temperature jet engine components for military and aerospace applications.

-After a site evaluation and a few simple measurements, EM Cahill recommended affixing Permatron's unique and cleanable PreVent® Equipment Protection Filters to the multiple air inlet louvers as a low cost solution to their problem.
+After a site evaluation and a few simple measurements, EM Cahill recommended affixing Permatron’s unique and cleanable PreVent® Equipment Protection Filters to the multiple air inlet louvers as a low cost solution to their problem.
 According to Mike Cahill, the nominal cost of the media and the ease of installation will pay for itself many times over through greatly reduced maintenance cost and process up time.
 The durable PreVent® filter can be used outdoors, year-round, and is easily mounted on equipment by in-house maintenance staff using a variety of unique attachments.
 Installation of these filters needed to take into account that process cooling cycles include continuous water trickling down within the tower, close to the air intake louvers.
 Throughout sub-zero, chilly Northeastern winters icing can occur causing air flow blockage.
-EM Cahill developed a simple steel holding frame system that is designed to position the filters away from the area where the freezing water can occur.
+EM Cahill developed a simple steel air intake screen holding frame holding frame system that is designed to position the filters away from the area where the freezing water can occur.
 PreVent® Equipment Protection Filters have the option of being finished with a flexible vinyl edge or a rigid steel frame.
-After six months of use, the processing staff and the maintenance staff are very happy with the air intake filtration solution.
+After six months of use, thermal care cooling tower air intake cottonwood filter screenthe processing staff and the maintenance staff are very happy with the air intake filtration solution.
 The cooling tower system is not automatically shutting down costly operations, and maintenance has been reduced to simply brushing the debris off the filter with a broom, without any system downtime.